 An RV may be a motorhome, a Fifth-wheel RV, a Class C, Class B, or pop-up camper.
 Depending on the size of your rig, you may want to tow a vehicle behind it on a camping trip.

 Most motorhome owners will tow a small vehicle of some kind just for the extra flexibility they get exploring and sightseeing while staying at their campsite.
 Obviously, a motorhome is too large for a quick trip to pick up a loaf of bread or a six-pack of beer, so when you start off on your trip you will either have already packed everything you need for your camping excursion, or you will end up towing another vehicle.

 On the other hand the guy with a fifth-wheel RV can unhook and take his towing truck on these little trips a camper needs to take, while their big fifth wheel camper sits on their campsite waiting for them.

 The same is true for Class-C, Class-B and even pop-up campers.

-Ever camper prefers to unhook and then use their towing or towed vehicle for that extra flexibility it gives them for enjoying the local sights and entertainment.
+Every camper prefers to unhook and use their towing or towed vehicle for that extra flexibility it gives them for enjoying the local sights and entertainment.

 So, the motorhome owner goes out and purchases himself a car he can tow around behind him as he travels around the country.